grafana/alloy/docs/sources/reference/components/otelcol.exporter.kafka.md

 `otelcol.exporter.kafka` accepts logs, metrics, and traces telemetry data from other `otelcol` components and sends it to Kafka.

+It is important to use `otelcol.exporter.kafka` together with `otelcol.processor.batch` in order to make sure `otelcol.exporter.kafka` doesn't slow down due to sending Kafka a huge number of small payloads.

 > **NOTE**: `otelcol.exporter.kafka` is a wrapper over the upstream
 > OpenTelemetry Collector `kafka` exporter from the `otelcol-contrib`
 > distribution.
 Bug reports or feature requests will be redirected to the